Dakermanji/website/README.md

 ## Overview

 This is a personal portfolio website showcasing my skills, projects, and professional experience as a full-stack web developer.
 The website includes dynamic sections such as "About Me," "Services," "Portfolio," and "Contact Me," with data stored in a MySQL database.
-It also features robust authentication, messaging, and error tracking capabilities.
+It also features authentication, messaging, and social interactions like follows, blocks, and notifications.

 ## Features